 With the sudden boom of Chicken Inasal in Manila, as started by that particular Chicken Inasal chain, who wouldn’t be familiar with chicken inasal?

-Its combo of chicken and unlimited rice at a very affordable price was such a hit that the giant fast-food chain actually bought the said chicken Inasal store.
+Its combo of chicken and unlimited rice at a very affordable price was such a hit that the giant fast-food chain actually bought the chicken Inasal store.

-From being a hometown glory of Visayas, this chicken inasal recipe of chicken and special spices sure have captivated the minds and the taste buds of all Filipinos.
+From being a hometown glory of Visayas, this chicken inasal recipe of chicken and special spices sure has captivated the minds and taste buds of all Filipinos.

-However, if one is craving for some Inasal and at the same time do not have access to the nearest Inasal store, what is there to do?
-Make one yourself.
+However, if you’re craving some Inasal but don’t have access to the nearest Inasal store, what’s there to do?
+Well, make one yourself.

-With this Chicken Inasal recipe, you will be able to replicate the one bought from the store and satisfy your cravings.
+With this Chicken Inasal recipe, you’ll be able to replicate the one bought from the store and satisfy your cravings.

-The keys to a tasty Inasal are the marinade and the sauce, in that it will give the chicken its unmistakable taste and color.
+The key to a tasty Inasal is the marinade and the sauce, in that it will give the chicken its unmistakable taste and color.

 In this post we'll cover: